 During Q4-2014, the Company initiated a property wide 3-D geophysical interpretation program to review all the previously identified the Douay potential targets.
-This work continues now within a more comprehensive Generative Program incorporating into one dataset all of the current and historical geophysical, geological, geochemical and historical exploration and government work at Douay and the immediate area.
+This work is currently suspended, pending financing, but will recommence within a more comprehensive Generative Program incorporating into one dataset all of the current and historical geophysical, geological, geochemical and historical exploration and government work at Douay and the immediate area.
 This program is under the guidance of independent geophysical and geological consultant Yvan Bussières, P. Eng., of St-Eustache (Quebec), with Denis Chénard, P. Eng., Aurvista's Senior Project Consultant.
-The ongoing Generative Program is helping refine the original 25 exploration targets outlined in 2014 into 5 higher priority gold and base metal sites for follow up field work during the 2015 summer exploration season.
+The ongoing Generative Program is helping refine the original 25 exploration targets outlined in 2014 into 5 higher priority gold and base metal sites for follow up field work during the 2016 summer exploration season.